-April was the greatest month for the Dow Because the Reagan administration, and stocks were up in May.
+April was the most significant month for the Dow because the Reagan administration, and stocks were up in May.

-This observation is technically true, very popular, and frequently useless.
-Because the economy is a system of many pieces, furniture sales, food service employment, and average house values in Idaho are not the economy.
+This observation is technically correct, prevalent, and frequently useless because the economy is a system of many pieces, furniture sales, food service employees, and average house values in Idaho are not the economy.

-Your neck is part of your own body, and the stock market is a part of the economy; in both instances, if the prior is acting in an irregular way, it is probably worth looking into.
+Your neck is part of your own body, and the stock market is a part of the economy; in both instances, if the prior is acting irregularly, it is probably worth looking into.

 Americans locked in their houses with kids, operate, and baked bread have generated an event for small businesses, which has resulted in layoffs and furloughs.

-But thanks to authorities stimulus, general income has increased, and Americans have shifted spending to the virtual market, compressing 10 years of expected e-commerce growth into a matter of weeks.
+But thanks to authorities’ stimulus, general income has increased, and Americans have shifted spending to the virtual market, compressing ten years of expected e-commerce growth into a matter of weeks.

-The COVID-19 crisis re-creating that the joblessness of the 1930s, is thrusting Americans into the homestead market of the 1830s, also pulling forward the virtual economy of the 2030s.
-We are living in the economy that is weirdest ever.
+The COVID-19 crisis was re-creating that the joblessness of the 1930s is thrusting Americans into the homestead market of the 1830s, also pulling forward the virtual economy of the 2030s.
+We are living in an economy that is weirdest ever.

-In at least three ways, This recession is a historical and totally bizarre.
+In at least three ways, This recession is historical and bizarre.

 And every weirdness helps clarify the remainder of the market and the gap between the stock exchange.

-The market is not really “broken,” As it had been in the Great Recession, when the U.S. housing market collapsed like a shaky Jenga place as the stock market, labour market, and manufacturing industry came clattering into the ground simultaneously.
+The market is not really “broken,” As it had been in the Great Recession when the U.S. housing market collapsed like a dangerous Jenga place as the stock market, labor market, and manufacturing industry came clattering into the ground simultaneously.

-That means the economic crisis can’t be solved by us until we resolve the public-health catastrophe.
+That means we can’t solve the economic crisis until we resolve the public-health catastrophe.

-This crisis joins an unprecedented shutdown of the economy with an unprecedented effort to disperse emergency money to tens of thousands of households.
+This crisis joins an unprecedented shutdown of the economy with an unparalleled effort to disperse emergency money to tens of thousands of households.

-Back in April, consumer spending suffered the worst drop on document in precisely the same month that private income saw the largest increase on record.
+In April, consumer spending suffered the worst drop on the document, precisely the same month that private income saw the most massive increase on record.
 Read that again.
-Here is how it happened, although it sounds totally implausible.
+Here is how it happened, although it sounds implausible.

 Employment and consumer spending in these areas plummeted as stores, restaurants, and department stores shut.
-Nevertheless, the federal government passed the CARES Act, which distributed checks and increased benefits by $600 a week.
+Nevertheless, the federal government passed the CARES Act, distributing checks, and increased benefits by $600 a week.

 Because of this, the typical unemployment-insurance receiver has been earning 34 percent more than he or she did while working.
-Private income jumped by 10 percent in April with countless Americans getting more in unemployment than they were in work.
+Personal income jumped by 10 percent in April, with countless Americans getting more in unemployment than they were at work.

-The CARES Act, together with emergency moves by the Federal Reserve are a factor behind the recovery.
+The CARES Act, together with emergency moves by the Federal Reserve, is a factor behind the recovery.

-For evidence, examine the timing of the big reversal of this S&P 500 –the week following March 21.
+For evidence, examine the timing of the significant reversal of this S&P 500 –the week following March 21.

 Labor and Businesses are aligned, but here they are: The bonanza has made both employees and investors wealthier.

-Third, though retail is in the bathroom, just about everything that has to do with home is fine.
-New-home sales are higher compared to the just one year ago.
+Third, though retail is in the bathroom, just about everything that has to do with the home is acceptable.
+New-home sales are higher compared to only one year ago.
 Mortgage applications are higher than they were in late February.

-Thumbtack, an online marketplace for independent employees such as yoga teachers and teachers, is revealing a Complete recovery In home construction, house maintenance, and motions.
+Thumbtack, an online marketplace for independent employees such as yoga teachers and teachers, reveals a Complete recovery In home construction, house maintenance, and motions.

-With the physical economy closed down, American have been sent back to the 19th-century economy, until the boom in urban solutions, when families cooked, cleaned, worked, rearing children, and cared for animals at home current pet-product earnings are far up.
+With the physical economy closed down, Americans have been sent back to the 19th-century economy until the boom in urban solutions, when families cooked, cleaned, worked, rearing children, and cared for animals at home, current pet-product earnings are far up.

-A Message that is Deep is lurking from these shoots that are green: The plague economy is unequal.
-Many workers can afford to buy houses that are new because they are, for the time being, inoculated in the woes by virtue of the fact they can do their jobs from home.
-Work functions as a employment vaccine for a huge swath of this workforce.
+A Deep Message is lurking from these green shoots: The plague economy is unequal.
+Many workers can afford to buy houses that are new because they are, for the time being, inoculated in the woes by the fact they can do their jobs from home.
+Work functions as an employment vaccine for a vast swath of this workforce.

-The insulation in the universe of digital technology May Be the Durable element of this crisis.
-Online spending on furniture, food, and home appliances have increased in tandem such as Skype and Zoom.
+The insulation in the universe of digital technology May Is the Durable element of this crisis.
+Online spending on furniture, food, and home appliances has increased in tandems such as Skype and Zoom.
 That explains why a small number of tech businesses –such as Microsoft, Apple, Amazon, Google, Facebook, Cisco Systems, and Adobe–have pushed nearly all the stock market’s gains this year.
 But even cloud-based businesses are tethered to the earthbound economy.
-Media Improvements and Substantial Tech hiring freezes reveal how the recession could damage a great deal of white-collar workers.
+Media Improvements and Substantial Tech hiring freezes reveal how the recession could damage a lot of white-collar workers.

 The Theme that joins all these stories together is divergence.
 Client Spending has diverged from customer income.
-The market that is at-home has Diverged in the out-of-home market.
-The Stock Exchange has diverged From the labor market.
+The at-home market has Diverged in the out-of-home market.
+The Stock Exchange has separated From the labor market.
 And the technology industry has, for today, Accelerated to the future, breaking away from other openly Traded companies.
 If you are confused about the market, I don’t blame you.
 What I will tell you is that today’s economy is that of 1830 And 2030.
-The question I cannot answer is it be tomorrow?
+The question I cannot answer, is it be tomorrow?